 Shiba Inus are quite stunning creatures that make for great show dogs.
 That reason alone causes them to be quite expensive, making it imperative for a dog owner to not lose him.
 Of course this imperative is no stronger than it would be for another breed, but Shiba Inus have a tendency to let curiosity carry them away from home, ultimately becoming lost.
 But there are various ways a pet owner can keep track of their Shiba Inu.

 Tattooing is an alternative type of identification.
 It is most of the time positioned within the inside of the Shiba Inu's thigh.
-The AKC (American Kennel club) encourages pet owners to have their dogs tattooed for two purposes: to make it easier to locate stolen or lost dogs can be returned to its owner, and to make it difficult for anyone or the Shiba Inu himself to remove the id.
-The tattoo should be of the AKC registry number.
-That is also on his registration papers.
+The AKC (American Kennel club) encourages pet owners to have their dogs tattooed for two purposes: to make it easier to locate stolen or lost dogs and to make it difficult for anyone or the Shiba Inu himself to remove the id.
+The tattoo should be of the AKC registry number that is located on his registration papers.

-The tattooed, microchipped, or collared AKC number is recoded in papers with the AKC, where they are regularly updated.
-And they are maintained for at least five years after the death of a dog.
+The tattooed, microchipped, or collared AKC number is recorded with the AKC, where they are regularly updated and maintained for at least five years after the death of a dog.
 Records and copies of them are to be kept by owners as well as the AKC.
 These records are supposed to display the:

 names of parenting dogs